Los Angeles police promise release of video from fatal shooting of 14-year-old girl

 LAPD officers dispatched to the store were responding to multiple radio calls of an assault with a deadly weapon and a possible shooting in progress, police said.

-The assault suspect, who police said was attacking a woman on the upper floor of the clothing store when officers arrived, was also killed in the shooting, LAPD officials said.
+The suspect, who police said had just attacked a woman on the upper floor of the clothing store when officers arrived, was also killed in the shooting.
+The woman was taken to an area hospital for treatment of her injuries.

-The girl was discovered shot to death moments later, after officers noticed a bullet hole in the wall directly behind where the suspect had been standing and searched premises to find the 14-year-old in a dressing room on the other side of that wall, police said.
+The girl was discovered shot to death moments later, after officers noticed a bullet hole in a wall directly behind where the suspect had been standing and searched the premises to find the 14-year-old in a dressing room on the other side of that wall in the line of fire, police said.

-Assistant LAPD chief Dominic Choi told reporters in a briefing that day that investigators believe the girl had been struck by a round fired from the police officer's gun.
+Assistant LAPD chief Dominic Choi told reporters in a briefing that day that investigators believe the girl had been struck by a round fired from a police officer's gun.
+That officer was placed on administrative while an investigation is under way, an LAPD spokesman said.

-Choi said then that no firearm had been immediately recovered from the suspect, but police found a heavy cable lock that they believe the man was using to beat a woman in the store when police called to the scene confronted him.
+Choi said then that no firearm had been immediately recovered from the suspect, but police found a heavy cable lock they believe the man may have used to beat a woman in the store.
+The motive for the attack, and whether the suspect was related to his victim, was not immediately clear, Choi said, adding that the girl was believed to have been an innocent bystander.

 The assistant chief said investigators would review footage of the incident captured by officers' body-worn video cameras and surveillance cameras in the store.